jmarymee/CampSim/readme.md

 ## Prerequisites
 - At least 20 GB of free space, 8 GB of memory, and as much CPU/GPU as possible, although GPU is not stricly necessary.
-- Visual Studio 2017 with Unity support installed, it can work with VS Code too, but it hasn't been tried on this yet.
+- Visual Studio 2017 with Unity support installed, it can probably work with VS Code too, but it is not being used here.

 ## Installation instructions (probably obsolete)